m0xpd/STRACHEY/README.md

 and nothing from the 5V power line.

-(peak currents, measured with nothing connected to the expansion port).
+(peak currents, measured with nothing connected to STRACHEY's expansion port).

 **Miscellaneous:**